 Considering how unclear the Final Rule is – We are banning per-click leases, but not absolutely – expect lawsuits to clarify.
 In the meantime, re-visit your equipment leases.
 Have your attorney review for Stark compliance – because for the first time since 2008, major amendments to Stark Law became effective January 1, 2017.

-Posted on February 7, 2017, in "Single State Agency", Affordable Care Act, Associations, CMS, Federal Government, Federal Law, Final Rulings, Gordon & Rees, Health Care Providers and Services, HHS, Hospitals, Knicole Emanuel, Legal Analysis, Legislation, Medicaid, Medicaid Attorney, Medicare, Medicare Attorney, Obamacare, Physicians, Sec.
-Sylvia Burwell, Secretary of Health and Human Services, Stark Law and tagged 2017 Medicare Physician Fee Schedule, Centers for Medicare and Medicaid Services, CMS, CMS final rule, Council for Urological Interests, designated health services, Equipment Leases, Exceptions to Stark Law, Fair Market Value, Health care, Medicare, Medicare referrals, Per-click lease, Physician Fee Schedule, Stark, Stark compliance, Stark Law.
+Posted on February 7, 2017, in "Single State Agency", Affordable Care Act, Associations, CMS, Federal Government, Federal Law, Final Rulings, Health Care Providers and Services, HHS, Hospitals, Knicole Emanuel, Legal Analysis, Legislation, Medicaid, Medicaid Attorney, Medicare, Medicare Attorney, Obamacare, Physicians, Secretary of Health and Human Services, Stark Law and tagged 2017 Medicare Physician Fee Schedule, Centers for Medicare and Medicaid Services, CMS, CMS final rule, Council for Urological Interests, designated health services, Equipment Leases, Exceptions to Stark Law, Fair Market Value, Health care, Medicare, Medicare referrals, Per-click lease, Physician Fee Schedule, Stark, Stark compliance, Stark Law.
 Bookmark the permalink.
 Leave a comment.